Freiling87/CCU/CCU/Scratchpad.md

 |Trait												|Effect													|
 |:--------------------------------------------------|:------------------------------------------------------|
+|Clearancer											|- Allows the same item to be sold multiple times, like Bartender
 |Masterworker										|- Durable wares have 2x Durability
 |Masterworkerer										|- Durable wares have 3x Durability
 |Masterworkerest									|- Durable wares have 4x Durability